A 404 report in Google Analytics is a gold mine for data analysis. 404 error pages are not only an SEO problem but also an analytics problem.

 Google Analytics is already reporting on 404 error pages.

-Step 3: Filter 404 pages.
-Most cases, it’s “404 page not found”, or “404”, or “not found”.
+Step 4: Search for the not found pages.
+In most cases, it’s “404 page not found” or “404” or “not found”.

+This report in GA4 has a downside.
+It requires a couple of clicks into the tool.
+Also, the report is too reactive.
+You won’t know 404 page views in real-time.
 You need to retrace the steps and correlate the 404 error.
 And retracing with a marketing channel, device, and the location is a challenge.
-It’s still possible, but it takes too many clicks to derive to a conclusion.
+It’s still possible, but it takes too many clicks and takes too long.

 That said, you can also track 404 error pages in Google Tag Manager for efficiency.

-Find Your 404 Error Page
+Requirement: Find Your 404 Error Page

 The first thing to do is know the title tag of your 404 pages.
 To do that, browse through a made-up URL under your domain.